imchrisafk/PersonalScripts/README.md

 ## Contents
 - Bash scripts (`.sh`) with comments or a brief description of their functionality within the code.
+- Python scripts (`.py`) similarly with comments or a brief description of their functionality within the code.

 ## Usage
 - Clone the repository to your local machine: